Do me a favor and please read Psalm 67.

 When you read this you may recognize the very beginning of the verses as those very similar to Numbers 6:24-26.
 Used frequently as a closing blessing, the words that come from the book of Numbers were the blessings of the church as people departed.
 It was a request for the blessings of the Lord to watch and keep you from all harm, to feel the warmth and goodness of the Lord’s face shining upon you as you went out – and finally it’s a request of a peace to fall upon you that only the Lord can give.

-It was, and is, and understanding that God is in everything and everywhere
+It was, and is, an understanding that God is in everything and everywhere

-(this is important to remember…so hold on to that statement/understand).
+(this is important to remember…so hold on to that statement/understanding).

 We don’t know the context of this song.
 We simply know that it’s a song and songs should be sung.
 And this song simply asks that the blessings of God be received so that His name can be known.
 And not only known to the people there, not only known to those gathered in worship, but also known to the ends of the earth.
 And twice we see the words “May the peoples praise you, God; may all the peoples praise you.”
 When we see words repeating, especially when the text itself is so short in length, we should probably take notice.
 And what we find here is really nothing complex – the author realizes that it is by God’s blessings that goodness happens – and yet it is also by God’s blessings that people will know him.
 And not only those in their immediate circle – but all people everywhere.